The Horse-Drawn Carriage Collection

-The Haras national du Pin has an exceptional collection of horse-drawn carriages, most of which are protected as historical monuments.
+The Haras national du Pin boasts an exceptional collection of horse-drawn carriages, most of which are listed as historical monuments.

-During the guided tour, the visitor discovers this collection.
-Horse-drawn carriages bear witness to a 19th century art of living, customs and traditions: all the details of these old-fashioned cars reveal the comfort and safety of travelers, their social condition, their habits ...
+During the guided and self-guided tour, visitors can see this collection.
+These horse-drawn carriages bear witness to a 19th-century way of life, its customs and traditions: every detail of these vintage vehicles reveals the comfort and safety of the travellers, their social standing, and their habits.

-Today the horse-drawn heritage represents 4,500 cars in Europe, from the large ceremonial coach to the small English cart.
+Today, the horse-drawn carriage heritage comprises 4,500 vehicles in Europe, from grand state coaches to small English carts.
 1,300 bear the hallmark of a French coachbuilder.
-Bodywork is one of the most prestigious areas of French artisanal and technical creation.
+Coachbuilding is one of the most prestigious areas of French craftsmanship and technical creation.

-Horse-drawn carriages are remarkable for the richness and luxury of their materials, the beauty and splendor of their decoration, their extraordinary dimensions, and above all their exceptional status as animated objects, kinds of stages or rolling theaters, intended for dazzle the crowds.
+Horse-drawn carriages are remarkable for the richness and luxury of their materials, the beauty and splendour of their decoration, their extraordinary dimensions, and above all, their exceptional status as animated objects, a kind of rolling stage or theatre, designed to dazzle the crowds.

-The bodywork has long been in tune with the artistic context of each era, it has evolved at the same rate as the decorative fashions.
+The coachwork has long been in harmony with the artistic context of each era, evolving at the same pace as decorative fashions.

-French cars have established themselves on the international market for their beauty, quality, luxury and perfection.
-This supremacy of French taste without rival in the world of industrial arts has imposed our national bodywork as the model that many foreign manufacturers seek to emulate.
+French carriages have established themselves on the international market through their beauty, quality, luxury, and perfection.
+This supremacy of French taste, unrivalled in the world of industrial arts, has established our national coachbuilding as the model that many foreign manufacturers seek to imitate.

-We have a collection of five horse-drawn vehicles in the shed which visitors can access during the guided tour.
+We have a collection of five horse-drawn vehicles in the coach house, which visitors can see during the tours.

 The Phaeton:

-It takes its origin from Greek mythology.
-It was the Son of Helios, the sun, who took his father's chariot, and the universe almost set ablaze.
-The cars that bear this name had fine and light looks from the 17th century and sporty from the 18th century.
-In the back, we can see the seats for the servants.
+Its origins lie in Greek mythology.
+It was the son of Helios, the sun, who took his father's chariot; the universe nearly burst into flames.
+Carriages bearing this name had a sleek and light appearance from the 17th century onward, and a sporty one from the 18th century.
+In the rear, one can see the seats for the servants.

 The Grand Break:

-The large station wagon was used in the Studs to transport the guests of the manager or the breeders to take them around the Estate and thus see the stallions.
+The grand break was used in stud farms to transport the director's guests for tours of the estate, allowing them to see the stallions.

 The Park Drag or Road Coach:

-Built in London at the end of the 19th century by the Holland & Holland firm, this car was donated by Baronne de Zuylen to Haras national du Pin.
-It is a private vehicle for the transport of travelers; it is the most sought after by hitch enthusiasts.
-It is still harnessed to 4 horses.
-It is a leisure car, used for walks, country parties, picnics and to get to the hippodrome where it served as a private lodge like the theater.
+Built in London at the end of the 19th century by the Holland & Holland firm, this carriage was gifted by Baroness de Zuylen to the Haras National du Pin.
+It is a private vehicle for transporting passengers and is highly sought after by carriage enthusiasts - it is always drawn by four horses.
+It was a leisure carriage, used for pleasure drives, country outings, picnics, and trips to the racetrack, where it served as a private box, just like at the theatre.

-Built in Paris in the middle of the 19th century.
-This robust car, intended for long journeys, has been designed to face all roads, in the worst conditions, offering travelers the maximum comfort and safety.
-The hitch in post, with four horses led by two postilions, mounted on the horses on the left, ensured safer driving.
+Built in Paris in the mid-19th century, this robust carriage, designed for long journeys, was conceived to tackle all roads, even in the worst conditions, offering passengers maximum comfort and safety.
+The four-horse team, led by two postilions mounted on the left-hand horses, ensured a safer ride.

 Le Pin National Stud boasts an exceptional collection of horse-drawn vehicles, most of them listed as historical property.
 These unique items can be admired by the visitor during a guided tour of the National Stud.
 They represent a true witness of life in the 19th Century, of the customs and traditions of the day.
 Every detail depicts the comfort and safety of travellers, their social status and their routine.